 If we have not had meaningful contact with you for two years, we will then delete any personal data we hold.

-At any time you may ask us to delete your personal data, and we will do so subject to any legal restrictions or our ability to do so.
+You can ask us to delete your personal data at any time, and we will do so subject to any legal restrictions or our ability to do so.
 Any personal data that is deleted is logged anonymously, with details on what was removed and when this took place.

-In the event that you do not wish to be contacted for marketing purposes, ensure that you don’t tick or tick the appropriate boxes next to any forms which state there is an opportunity to sign up to marketing.
-You may unsubscribe from our mailing list by replying to an email with the word “unsubscribe” in the subject line, or by emailing us at any time at firstname.lastname@example.org.
+In the event that you do not wish to be contacted for marketing purposes, please make sure that you don’t tick the boxes next to any forms which state there is an opportunity to sign up to marketing.
+You may unsubscribe from our mailing list by replying to an email with the word “unsubscribe” in the subject line, or by emailing us at any time at [email protected].

-At any time you can change your mind about the personal information we hold.
+You can change your mind about the personal information we hold at any time.
 You can contact us and ask us to delete your information from our mailing list, or to completely erase any personal data we hold on you on our system.
-Contact email@example.com to ask that this be done.
+Contact [email protected] to ask that this be done.